What is Horizontal Integration?

 Horizontal Integration and Oligopoly

-Often, the economies of scale and cross-selling to each other’s customer bases as a result of horizontal integration can be the catalyst preceding the creation of an oligopoly, in which a limited number of influential companies hold most of the market share in an industry.
+Often, the economies of scale and cross-selling to each other’s customer bases due to horizontal integration can be the catalyst for the creation of an oligopoly, in which a limited number of influential companies hold most of the market share in an industry.

 Sprint and T-Mobile Merger – Anti-Trust Suit and Controversy

-For example, the Sprint and T-Mobile merger is a relatively recent horizontal merger that was under heavy regulatory scrutiny.
+For example, the Sprint and T-Mobile merger is a relatively recent horizontal merger under heavy regulatory scrutiny.

-The controversial merger was approved by the U.S. Justice Department and Federal Communications Commission (FCC) in 2020 after a multi-year anti-trust suit after the carriers agreed to divest certain prepaid wireless assets to satellite provider Dish.
+The U.S. Justice Department approved the controversial merger and Federal Communications Commission (FCC) in 2020, after a multi-year anti-trust suit, once the carriers agreed to divest certain prepaid wireless assets to satellite provider Dish.

 The expectation was that Dish would subsequently create its own cellular network and maintain the number of competitors in the market.